kplumme1/418YTeamProject/Documentation/API.md

 });
 ```

-Going foreward all endpoints listed come after the backend URL, which as of now is:
+Going forward all endpoints listed come after the backend URL, which as of now is:
 `http://kplumme1-backup.ddns.net:5000`
 So, for instance the board creation endpoint is:
 `/boards/add`